Checklist for arranging CE marking

 What is CE marking?

-CE marking is an abbreviation of Conformité Européene marking.
-Having a CE mark proves that a product meets the high safety, health and environmental requirements set by the EU.
+CE marking is an abbreviation of Conformité Européenne marking.
+Having a CE mark indicates that according to the manufacturer a product complies with the product legislation of the European Union (EU).
 It makes no difference if the products are made inside or outside the EEA.
 When products are imported from outside the EEA, the importer has to check if the right CE marking has been used.
 If the wrong CE marking is put on a product on purpose, it is a punishable offence.
 This checklist tells you how to put on the correct CE marking.

 Step 1: Find the EU-directive(s) and harmonised standards that apply